 The best value is the Jasmine Pearls by Art of Tea.
 It’s a high quality tea at a reasonable price.

-The Superfine Jasmine Downy Pearl Tea by Teavivre is also a good buy.
+The Jasmine Dragon Pearl Tea by Teavivre is also a good buy.
 It is much cheaper, but naturally the quality is also lower.
-Teavivre actually have 5 or 6 different varieties of Jasmine Pearl that might be worth trying.
-So far, I’ve only had the Downy Pearl (the highest quality).
+Teavivre actually have 4 or 5 different varieties of Jasmine Pearl that might be worth trying, though they are often sold out.

 White Tip Jasmine Tea